The continuous spectrum of bound states in expulsive potentials

 and the TOC term is

 cf. its 1D counterpart (\ref{TOC}).
 As above, $\varphi _{0}$ and $\chi _{0}$ are indefinite constants, in the framework of the asymptotic expansion at $ r\rightarrow \infty $.
-Note that only the smallest asymptotic term (\ref {TOC-2D}) includes the vorticity.
+Note that only the higher-order correction to the asymptotic expansion, given by Eq. (\ref{TOC-2D}), includes the vorticity.

-As seen from expression (\ref{asympt-2D}), the 2D norm of these eigenstates, $N_{\mathrm{2D}}=2\pi \int_{0}^{\infty }$ $\varphi ^{2}(r)rdr$, converges under precisely the same condition as in 1D, \textit{viz}., $\gamma >1$, i.e., if the 2D expulsive potential is \emph{steeper} than the isotropic anti-HO potential.
-A qualitative explanation for this counter-intuitive conclusion is the same as in the 1D setting: under the action of the expulsive potential, a classical particle would be rolling down the steep potential hill (along a spiral trajectory, if the particle carries the angular momentum, corresponding to $S\geq 1$), with rapid acceleration.
-In terms of the particle's quantum counterpart, the acceleration gives rise to the strongly oscillating phase in the wave function, thus leading to the normalizability (effective localization) of the eigenstate.
+As seen from expression (\ref{asympt-2D}), the 2D norm of these eigenstates, $N_{\mathrm{2D}}=2\pi \int_{0}^{\infty }$ $\varphi ^{2}(r)rdr$, converges under precisely the same condition as in 1D, \textit{viz}., $\gamma >1$, i.e., if the 2D expulsive potential is \emph{steeper} than the isotropic anti-HO (quartic) potential.
+A qualitative explanation for this counter-intuitive conclusion is the same as in the 1D setting: under the action of the expulsive potential, a classical particle would be rolling down the steep potential hill (along a spiral trajectory, if the particle carries the angular momentum, corresponding to $S\geq 1$ in expression (\ref {psiphi})), with rapid acceleration.
+In terms of the particle's quantum counterpart, the acceleration gives rise to the strongly oscillating phase of the wave function, thus leading to the effective \emph{linear} \emph{ self-trapping} (localization) of the eigenstate, with the normalizable wavefunction.

-Similar to the 1D case, the 2D Schr\"{o}dinger equation (\ref{2DNLS}) with $\gamma =1$, the asymptotic expression (\ref{asympt-2D}) is relevant solely for $E=0$ , as otherwise the second term diverges.
-For $E\neq 0$, the relevant asymptotic approximation is
+Similar to the 1D case, for the 2D Schr\"{o}dinger equation (\ref{2DNLS}) with $\gamma =1$ (the anti-HO expulsive potential), the asymptotic expression (\ref{asympt-2D}) takes a different form, with the logarithmic correction to the phase of the rapid oscillations: